Guidance

 3. Pausing an inspection refers to when an inspection or visit that has already started is paused (and so inspectors will leave if they are on site) and will resume at a date or time beyond the originally scheduled inspection days.
 A paused inspection can become an incomplete inspection if the pause goes on beyond the time specified in this section.

-• an inspection that is found to be incomplete after the on-site activity has ended: this includes when our quality assurance or complaints processes identify that further inspection activity is required to ensure that the evidence and judgements reached are secure
+• an inspection or visit that is found to be incomplete after the on-site activity has ended: this includes when our quality assurance or complaints processes identify that further inspection activity is required to ensure that the evidence and inspection outcomes reached are secure

-• an inspection that has been paused for a period beyond the timeframes set out in the annex to this guidance
+• an inspection or visit that has been paused for a period beyond the time frames set out in the annex to this guidance

-It ceases to apply when the final version of the report has been sent to the provider and/or the Secretary of State.
+It ceases to apply when the final version of the inspection report or report card (which we refer to as ‘report’ for ease of reading) has been sent to the provider and/or the Secretary of State.

-5. This policy applies to inspections/visits for the following providers where Ofsted inspects provisions regulated by the Department for Education (DfE).
-Our pausing policy only applies to Ofsted’s work in England and there may be different arrangements for any inspection work outside England:
+5. This policy applies to inspections/visits for the following providers where Ofsted inspects provision regulated by the Department for Education (DfE) (our pausing policy only applies to Ofsted’s work in England and there may be different arrangements for any inspection work outside England):

 6. The policy also applies to the following providers where Ofsted inspects under the Children Act 2004 and where Ofsted is the regulator: